 The more selective you are in the beginning, the more quality content and products you can present to your readers.

 This last one will be short and sweet.

 Passion is what will drive you and keep you going for a long, long time in the blogging world.
 Motivation will come and go but passion will keep you posting, shooting photos, and recording videos.

 Experiment with the mediums you might want to showcase on your blog.

 If you’re a writer, set a minimum word count goal for the day or week to help get more content out there.
 Share your stories and personal advice.
 You never know who might need it to hear them.

 A budding photographer or videographer?
 Share your best and most unique photos.
-Create how to edit or how to take better photos articles.
+Create how-to edit or how-to-take better photo articles.
 Give us your best (but not all!) tips on how to shoot better photos.

 The most important thing is to find your voice and share it with the world.
 And share it regularly.
 Consistency is key but content is king.
 It may take a while before your new venture pays off but when it does, you’ll be so proud of all the hard work you’ve put into it.